MatissesProjects/webcamKnn/README.md

 - [ ] Fix the load button, currently we can save out to a file, however loading the file does not currently work due to an error.
   - The error is likely something to do with the location of the file when uploaded.
-- [ ] Create a better way to index the labels and text
-  - Potentially use a loop over some variables

 ## Done